evothings/phonegap-estimotebeacons/README.md

 `EstimoteBeacons.disconnectFromBeacon(callback, errorCallback)...`
 Disconnects you from the connected beacon.
 Since there can be only one, you don't have to provide major/minor or MAC.

-### setFrequencyOfConnectedBeacon
+### setAdvIntervalOfConnectedBeacon
-`EstimoteBeacons.setFrequencyOfConnectedBeacon(frequency, callback, errorCallback)...`
+`EstimoteBeacons.setAdvIntervalOfConnectedBeacon(advInterval, callback, errorCallback)...`
-Sets the frequency of the connected beacon.
+Sets the advertising interval (frequency) of the connected beacon.
 You can set anything between 80 and 3200.

 ### setPowerOfConnectedBeacon
 `EstimoteBeacons.setPowerOfConnectedBeacon(power, callback, errorCallback) ...`